Bare Metal Task Scheduler: ARM Cortex M4 (STM32F407)

 Task Control Block

-Each task is just a struct:
+Each task is represented by a simple struct:

 typedef struct {